mzaks/EntitasCookBook/chapters/ingredients/02_entity.md

 We get this nice API thanks to the code generation tools we implemented for Entitas-CSharp.
 You can find more on this topic in Code Generation chapter in Appliances section.

 ## Entity creation

 An entity should always be a part of a context.
 This is why we are not able to instantiate an entity directly, but have to call `context.CreateEntity()`.
-Context is a managing datastructure which monitors entites life cycle.
+Context is a managing data structure which monitors entities life cycle.
 You can find more details about context in Context chapter.

 While an entity can be created and destroyed, it is important to know that in Entitas-CSharp destroyed entities are not really destroyed, but object pooled in the context.
 This is a performance optimisation to avoid garbage collection.
-The side effect of this fact is that users has to be careful if they keep a reference to an entity in there own code.
+The side effect of this fact is that users have to be careful if they keep a reference to an entity in there own code.

 When an entity is destroyed it will be put into a temporary pool and reused if it's reference count is back at `0`.